 Please note that removing the towball or tow coupling only is not an acceptable method of rendering a towbar or drawbeam inoperable.

-If you don't receive a letter, and believe that the towbar, drawbeam or drawbar or on your heavy vehicle was certified by Peter Wastney Engineering Limited, you can check for your plate number or phone 0800 699 000.
+If you didn't receive a letter, and believe that the towbar, drawbeam or drawbar on your heavy vehicle was certified by Peter Wastney Engineering Limited, you can check for your plate number or phone 0800 699 000.